Functions

 CEIL(expr)

-Function Description: Returns the smallest integer greater than or equal to the specified field.
+Function Description: Gets the ceiling of the specified field.

-Return Result Type: Matches the original data type of the specified field.
+Return Type: Consistent with the original data type of the specified field.

 Applicable Data Types: Numeric types.